 We sincerely thank all the AGx51 students over the years for their contributions, including answering the questionnaire.
 UNIS logistics department supported all our field activities and undertook the necessary safety training.
 Schlumberger and Cegal generously provided an academic license for Petrel and the Blueback toolbox, respectively.
-We thank the editor, Aleksandra Smyrak-Sikora, and an anonymous reviewer, for their comments which improved this manuscript.

-Funding
+845 Funding

 The NOR-R-AM and NOR-R-AM2 project were funded through the INTPART programme of the Research Council of Norway (261729 and 309477).
-We acknowledge support from the Research Council of Norway (RCN), project number 223272 (Centre for Earth Evolution and Dynamics, CEED), 332523 (Centre for Planetary Habitability, PHAB), 326238 (POLARIS - Evolution of the Arctic in Deep Time), (331679 (Svalbox 2.0) and 325984 (DYPOLE - Dynamics of polar confined basins).
+We acknowledge support from the Research Council of Norway (RCN), project number

+223272 (Centre for Earth Evolution and Dynamics, CEED), 332523 (Centre for Planetary Habitability, PHAB), 326238 (POLARIS - Evolution of the Arctic in Deep Time), (331679 (Svalbox 2.0) and 325984 (DYPOLE - Dynamics of polar confined basins).
 Additional funding was provided by the University of the Arctic (UArctic, HALIPdat project) and by UNIS.